mcuber123/Type-Speed-Testing/README.md

 # Type-Speed-Testing
-You can check your typing speed and accuracy here.
+Project to check your typing speed and accuracy.